boboyoudiancai/Efficient-VLA-Survey/README.md

 # 🚀Efficient-VLA-Survey
 > This is a curated list of "A Survey on Efficient Vision-Language Action Models" research.

-To the best of our knowledge, this work presents the first comprehensive survey specifically dedicated to the realm of **Efficient VLAs** that covers the entire ``data-model-training'' process.
+To the best of our knowledge, this work presents the first comprehensive survey specifically dedicated to the realm of **Efficient VLAs** that covers the entire "data-model-training" process.
 We will continue to UPDATE this repository to provide you with the latest cutting-edge developments, so stay tuned!😘 We hope that our work will bring some inspiration to you.😉

 ❗Pre-print version to be released soon.